helenmurugan/scrambled-tech/README.md

     * Under “Manual Deploy”, select “Enable Manual Deploy”.
 * After the app has been deployed, the message “Your app was successfully deployed” appears and a button to “View” the app.
 * Enable automatic deploys, so that the deployed site updates every time changes are pushed to GitHub.
     * Select “Enable Automatic Deploys” under the Automatic Deployment section.
-This allows the app to update automatically every time changes are pushed to GitHub.

 ### Forking
-If another developer wanted to fork the repository, in order to develop it further, they would do so by first forking the repository to create their own version of the codebase.
-This can be done by following the steps below:
+If another developer wanted to fork the repository, in order to develop it further, they would do so by following the steps below:

-1. Locate the Scrambled Tech respository in GitHub [here](https://github.com/helenmurugan/scrambled-tech)
+1. Locate the Scrambled Tech respository in GitHub [here](https://github.com/helenmurugan/scrambled-tech).
-2. Select the "Fork" dropdown menu
+2. Select the "Fork" dropdown menu.
-3. Select '+ Create a new fork'
+3. Select '+ Create a new fork'.
-4. Rename new forked repository
+4. Rename new forked repository.
-5. Click 'Create Fork'
+5. Click 'Create Fork'.

 ### Cloning
 Cloning the repository may be beneficial to experiment with the addition of future features to the code, without changing the original repository.
 This can be done by following the steps below:

-1. Locate the Scrambled Tech respository in GitHub [here](https://github.com/helenmurugan/scrambled-tech)
+1. Locate the Scrambled Tech respository in GitHub [here](https://github.com/helenmurugan/scrambled-tech).
 2. Select the dropdown menu on the green "<> Code" button.
-3. Copy the repository URL
+3. Copy the repository URL.
 5. Open Git Bash and change the working directory to the desired location of the cloned directory.
 6. Type "git clone" and then paste the copied URL.
 7. Press enter to create a local clone.

 ## Credits
 ### Code
-* The code for CSS styling was modified from [inventory-management-PP3 by Dayana-N](https://github.com/Dayana-N/inventory-management-PP3/blob/main/views/layout.html)
+* The code for CSS styling was modified from that of another Code Institute student's project [inventory-management-PP3 by Dayana-N](https://github.com/Dayana-N/inventory-management-PP3/blob/main/views/layout.html)

 ### Content
 * All content was written by the developer